Q: What is Grass Fed Beef?

 If beef product is labeled “grass fed,” it came from cows exclusively fed grass, hay and forage.
 No grains were included in the mix.
 It’s possible that pesticides were used on the grasses or hay, and it’s also possible that cows were given Vaccines.
 Grass fed does not mean organic.
 Organic cows are fed organic feed that could include grain with grass, hay and forage.

-W & R Farm & Ranch currently offers grass fed beef in the San Antonio area and beyond.
-In Winter 2017, we be adding Organic Fed Beef!
-Our Organic Fed Steers will be fed certified Organic Corn for better fat deposits (flavor) in the meat.
-We currently have 50 acres of Certified Organic Corn in East Texas planted for this operation.
-All cattle will be raised by us, to our standards under our supervision on our land.
+W & R Farm and Ranch currently offers grass fed beef in the San Antonio area and beyond.
+All cattle is raised by us, to our standards, under our supervision, and on our land.

 Q: What Is Grass Fed Verified?